-education and work experience together to peruse my passion of helping others.
-By 2018, I was fully licensed by the State of Indiana as a Mental Health Counselor.
-I am honored and privileged to be a part of Indiana Wesleyan University and excited at this opportunity to work alongside students seeking to enrich their professional, educational, and personal lives
+Angela Walls is a resident of Grant County, Indiana.
+She obtained her Bachelor of Science and Master of Art degrees from Indiana Wesleyan University.
+Her undergraduate studies were in political science, pre-law and criminal justice.
+Ms. Walls worked as a Probation Officer in Grant County for 14 years before making the decision to continue her education.
+Completing the graduate Clinical Mental Health Counseling program through Indiana Wesleyan University allowed her to combine my previous education and work experience together to pursue her passion of helping others.
+By 2018, Ms. Walls was fully licensed by the State of Indiana as a Mental Health Counselor.
+She is honored and privileged to be a part of

+Indiana Wesleyan University and excited at this opportunity to work alongside students seeking to enrich their professional, educational, and personal lives.